-- Our community and economic development manager will be happy to work with you to find the right “home” from among available spaces for your business.
+- Our economic development staff will be happy to work with you to find the right "home" from among available spaces for your business.

 - Gwinnett County is consistently rated among the nation’s best in economic strength.

 - Suwanee residents are highly educated and skilled.
 More than three-quarters of adults over 25 have some college education; nearly 46 percent have a bachelor’s or more advanced degree.

 - One of the fastest-growing counties in metro Atlanta over the past 30 years, Gwinnett County has a AAA bond rating.
 The City of Suwanee also has a AAA rating from S&P.

 - One of the Southeast’s leading high-tech hubs, Gwinnett County is also a leading research and development center.